essential-randomness/essential-random/src/content/faqs/old-plan.md

     regardless of amount.
 </p>
 <p>
-    In case of any issue, contact me at any time at{" "}
+    In case of any issue, contact me at any time at
     <a href="ms.boba@bobaboard.com">ms.boba@bobaboard.com</a>.
 </p>